Matsemann/mDjiController/README.md

 reads the stick positions and tells Windows that position.
 A simplified, wannabe driver.

-In order for it to work, the original drivers from DJI must be installed, and something called vJoy. vJoy is a "virtual
+In order for it to work, the original drivers from DJI must be installed, and something called vJoy.

-* Download mDjiController.zip
+* Download mDjiController.zip from above ( https://github.com/Matsemann/mDjiController/blob/master/mDjiController.zip?raw=true )
 * Download DJI WIN Driver Installer from here: http://www.dji.com/product/phantom-2/download
 * Download vJoy from here: http://vjoystick.sourceforge.net/site/index.php/download-a-install/72-download